 Fox Rothschild Continues South Florida Growth with the Addition of Two Veteran AttorneysSeptember 18, 2013 – Press Releases

 Increasing its South Florida presence, Fox Rothschild LLP announced the addition of two attorneys to its West Palm Beach office.
-Howard Bregman will grow the firm’s expanding real estate practice and Gary M. Dunkel will join a group of experienced litigation attorneys in the location.
+Gary M. Dunkel will join a group of experienced litigation attorneys in the location.

 “We are excited to welcome both Howard and Gary to our office and to the firm,” said Amy S. Rubin, office managing partner.
 “Having recently opened an office in Coral Gables and being named number one for partnership growth for the state in the Daily Business Review’s Review 100, we know the addition of these two talented attorneys will help us to continue to provide exceptional value for our clients in South Florida.”

 A board-certified business litigation attorney, Dunkel’s background includes work in business disputes, real estate litigation, creditors’ rights, bank litigation, non-compete lawsuits, foreclosures and commercial landlord-tenant disputes.
 His holistic approach to civil litigation matters advises clients from the initial complaint through trial and focuses on customized strategies for each case.
 He has served as the lead attorney on several influential cases including the recent representation of Florida Supreme Court justices concerning merit retention ballot issues.
 In addition he has served as counsel in an administrative law bid protest concerning a $40 million school construction project and has represented lenders in several multimillion-dollar foreclosure lawsuits.